rwin336/odl-beryllium-sr1/README.md

 Requirements
 ------------

-Target Ubuntu Trusty/Xenial is setup for ansible and able to download containers frmo DockerHub
+Target Ubuntu Trusty/Xenial is setup for ansible and able to download containers from DockerHub

 Process
 -------